longpractice/linux_kernel_index/mm/k.md

 	return -E2BIG;
 ```

 This part attemps to further initialize cachep.
-The main decision here to make is about whether we should put object descriptors on slab or off slab.
-The first try and the third try are similar but with minor differences, and we will analyze this later.
+There are three choices of putting a freelist. set_objfreelist_slab_cache, set_off_slab_cache or set_on_slab_cache.

+The first one is objfreelist, which puts the freelist on one of the free objects(must be the last one to be used for ____cache_alloc) in the slab.
+For this mode, it is even fine when we give out this last free object for ____cache_alloc, since it is no longer a full slab or partial slab and freelist is no longer needed.

 ```c
 static bool set_objfreelist_slab_cache(struct kmem_cache *cachep,